ENTRIES FOR 2020 ARE NOW CLOSED.

 The official entry form must accompany each entry.

-Hardcopy book entries must include a copy of the finished publication (not drafts or proofs).
-If submitting your entry online your application will not be valid until your book has been received by the Royal Historical Society of Victoria by post.
+Hardcopy book entries must include three copies of the finished publication (not drafts or proofs).
+If submitting your hardcopy book entry via the online portal, your application will not be valid until your copies have been physically received by the RHSV.

-Non-print entries must be provided in an accessible format ie. a DVD or USB if submitted by post, or a URL link if submitted online.
+Non-print entries must be provided in an accessible format ie. a DVD or USB if delivered, or a URL link if submitted online.

 Judges will not be able to attend physical activities in person, so entries for exhibitions or tours should be accompanied by supporting material such as programs, maps or photographs.